UniCreds

 While Comdirect is an appealing choice for student accounts in Germany, note that customer support is only available in Germany.

-Deutsche Bank, a leading bank in Germany, offers a specialized student account called “Das Junge Konto.”
+Deutsche Bank, a leading bank in Germany, offers a specialised student account called “Das Junge Konto.”
 With over 27 million customers globally and 1,680 branches in Germany, it provides benefits such as:

 • No-cost savings account for students.